tkhq/qos/src/qos_p256/SPEC.md

 ### Overview

-A compact identifier for a complete QOS key set, suitable for key management and verification.
+An identifier for a complete QOS key set, suitable for key management and verification.

 ### V0 Format (P256Public)